TiberioG/city-distance-fullstack/README.md

 This is a web application that calculates the distance between two cities.
 It uses React with TypeScript as the frontend framework and the serverless framework to crate a backend service using AWS Lambda and API Gateway.

-You can find the deployed application [here](https://master.disqokagsd5iq.amplifyapp.com/)
+~~You can find the deployed application [here](https://master.disqokagsd5iq.amplifyapp.com/)~~ Deployed app has been disabled to avoid unnecessary costs, you can deploy the application to your own AWS account.

 ## Architecture
 ![Architecture](architecture.png)